SharePoint/sp-dev-gdpr-activity-hub/Documentation/Setup-Guide.md

 ![The UI to add a new SPFx client-side web part](./Figures/Fig08-Add-SPFx-Client-Side-Web-Parts.png)

+> Sometimes the creation of the Office 365 CDN can take a while to become ready and fully functional.
+In case of any failure while adding the client-side web parts to the Modern Site, please wait up to 15 minutes to allow the CDN to be ready.

 Go back to the home of the site, edit the home page and remove all of the already existing client-side web parts.
 Add a "Power BI" client-side web part, which you will configure in the next section.

 # Upload and Configuration of the Power BI dashboard